Superintelligence: Paths, Dangers, Strategies

-Superintelligence: Paths, Dangers, Strategies is a 2014 book by the Swedish philosopher Nick Bostrom from the University of Oxford.
-It argues that if machine brains surpass human brains in general intelligence, then this new superintelligence could replace humans as the dominant lifeform on Earth.
-Sufficiently intelligent machines could improve their own capabilities faster than human computer scientists, and the outcome could be an existential catastrophe for humans.
+Superintelligence: Paths, Dangers, Strategies is a 2014 book by the philosopher Nick Bostrom.
+It explores how superintelligence could be created and what its features and motivations might be.
+It argues that superintelligence, if created, would be difficult to control, and that it could take over the world in order to accomplish its goals.
+The book also presents strategies to help make superintelligences whose goals benefit humanity.
+It was particularly influential for raising concerns about existential risk from artificial intelligence.

 Synopsis

 It is unknown whether human-level artificial intelligence will arrive in a matter of years, later this century, or not until future centuries.
-Regardless of the initial timescale, once human-level machine intelligence is developed, a "superintelligent" system that "greatly exceeds the cognitive performance of humans in virtually all domains of interest" would, most likely, follow surprisingly quickly.
-Such a superintelligence would be very difficult to control or restrain.
+Regardless of the initial timescale, once human-level machine intelligence is developed, a "superintelligent" system that "greatly exceeds the cognitive performance of humans in virtually all domains of interest" would most likely follow surprisingly quickly.
+Such a superintelligence would be very difficult to control.

-While the ultimate goals of superintelligences can vary greatly, a functional superintelligence will spontaneously generate, as natural subgoals, "instrumental goals" such as self-preservation and goal-content integrity, cognitive enhancement, and resource acquisition.
-For example, an agent whose sole final goal is to solve the Riemann hypothesis (a famous unsolved, mathematical conjecture) could create and act upon a subgoal of transforming the entire Earth into some form of computronium (hypothetical material optimized for computation) to assist in the calculation.
+While the ultimate goals of superintelligences could vary greatly, a functional superintelligence will spontaneously generate, as natural subgoals, "instrumental goals" such as self-preservation and goal-content integrity, cognitive enhancement, and resource acquisition.
+For example, an agent whose sole final goal is to solve the Riemann hypothesis (a famous unsolved mathematical conjecture) could create and act upon a subgoal of transforming the entire Earth into some form of computronium (hypothetical material optimized for computation) to assist in the calculation.
 The superintelligence would proactively resist any outside attempts to turn the superintelligence off or otherwise prevent its subgoal completion.
 In order to prevent such an existential catastrophe, it is necessary to successfully solve the "AI control problem" for the first superintelligence.
 The solution might involve instilling the superintelligence with goals that are compatible with human survival and well-being.
 Solving the control problem is surprisingly difficult because most goals, when translated into machine-implementable code, lead to unforeseen and undesirable consequences.

 The owl on the book cover alludes to an analogy which Bostrom calls the "Unfinished Fable of the Sparrows".
 A group of sparrows decide to find an owl chick and raise it as their servant.
 They eagerly imagine "how easy life would be" if they had an owl to help build their nests, to defend the sparrows and to free them for a life of leisure.
 The sparrows start the difficult search for an owl egg; only "Scronkfinkle", a "one-eyed sparrow with a fretful temperament", suggests thinking about the complicated question of how to tame the owl before bringing it "into our midst".
 The other sparrows demur; the search for an owl egg will already be hard enough on its own: "Why not get the owl first and work out the fine details later?"
 Bostrom states that "It is not known how the story ends", but he dedicates his book to Scronkfinkle.